lucasdcampos/flasharp/README.md

 # Flasharp ⚡

-A minimalist web framework for C# designed for small projects and prototypes.
+Flasharp is a minimalist web framework for C#, inspired by Express.js.

+It’s designed for **small projects, learning, and rapid prototyping**, offering a simple and expressive API without the overhead of ASP.NET.

+## Minimal Example
 ```cs
 using Flasharp;